mantlenetworkio/mantle-tutorial/standard-bridge-custom-token/README.md

 2. Wait until the root state is published on L1, and then prove the withdrawal.
-This is likely to take less than 240 seconds.
+This is likely to take within 30 minutes.

    ```javascript
    await crossChainMessenger.waitForMessageStatus(withdrawalTx1.hash, mantleSDK.MessageStatus.READY_TO_PROVE)